-\paragraph{Sabotage, bridge and swap} Van Benthem proposed {\em sabotage games} \cite{jfak.sabotage:2005} wherein a network with multiple connections between nodes is given, a player called Runner attempts to travel between two given nodes in the network and a player Blocker attempts to sabotage the first player by removing nodes in the network after every move of Runner.
+\paragraph{Sabotage, bridge and swap} In Johan van Benthem's {\em sabotage games} \cite{jfak.sabotage:2005} a network with multiple connections between nodes (representing travel destinations) is given, a player called Runner attempts to travel between two given nodes in the network and a player called Blocker attempts to sabotage the first player by removing nodes in the network after every move of Runner.
 If Runner cannot reach his destination, Blocker wins.
 Otherwise, Runner wins.
 The focus of \cite{jfak.sabotage:2005} is on the complexities of solving such games (determine the winner).
-The modal semantics proposed in \cite[p.\ 271]{jfak.sabotage:2005} models removing a link between destination nodes as removing (deleting) a state in a corresponding Kripke model: where $M\!\!-\!t$ is the model restriction of $M$ to $\Domain(M)\setminus\{t\}$.
+The modal semantics proposed in \cite[p.\ 271]{jfak.sabotage:2005} models removing a connection between destinations as removing a state in a corresponding Kripke model: where $M\!\!-\!t$ is the model restriction of $M$ to $\Domain(M)\setminus\{t\}$.
 The inequality requirement indicates a relation to the difference operator proposed in \cite{derijke:1992}.
-We can also see this as `poisoning' or colouring that state, i.e., forbidding passage through it, as in e.g.\ \cite{GrossiR19}.
-Issues with axiomatizing sabotage modal logic and relations to other relation changing modal logics are presented in \cite{AucherBG18}.
+We can also see this as `poisoning' or colouring that state, i.e., forbidding passage through it, as in \cite{GrossiR19}.
+Issues with axiomatizing sabotage modal logic are presented in \cite{AucherBG18}.

-Another semantics for the sabotage modality, propagated in later works and also in various works by Areces {\em et al.} \cite{arecesetal:2012,fervari:2014} interprets removing the sabotage modality as removing a pair from the accessibility relation in a model.
-We then get: where $M|R^{-tu}$ is the restriction of $M$ to the relation $R^-$ defined as $R' = R \setminus \{(t,u)\}$.
+Another semantics for the sabotage modality, propagated by Carlos Areces and collaborators in \cite{arecesetal:2012,fervari:2014}, interprets the sabotage modality as removing a pair from the accessibility relation in a model.
+We then get: where $M^{-tu} = M|R^{-tu}$, the restriction of $M$ to the relation $R^{-tu}$ defined as $R^{-tu} = R \setminus \{(t,u)\}$.

-Instead of removing a pair from the relation, we can also add a pair to the relation, also known as making a {\em bridge} between states: